What are lip fillers?

 - Swelling which can last up to five days.

-- If you are unhappy with your lips, Dr Ramia can inject an enzyme that dissolves the filler and reverses the augmentation.
+- If you are unhappy with your lips, your consultant can inject an enzyme that dissolves the filler and reverses the augmentation.